Dave Siciliano: Owen Sound Platers

 On November 25, 1997, Siciliano was named the coach and general manager of the Owen Sound Platers in the Ontario Hockey League.
 He declined two coaching offers from the Western Professional Hockey League, and opted to take charge of the Platers who had a record of 9–12–1 with coach John Lovell.
 The Platers completed the 1997–98 season with 27 wins in 66 games, and placed fourth in the Central Division.
 In the playoffs, the Platers won the first round four games to two versus the Kitchener Rangers, then lost in the second round four games to one versus the Ottawa 67's.

 Siciliano led the Platers to 39 wins in 68 games during the 1998–99 season, and a third-place finish in the Western Conference.
 In the playoffs, the Platers won the first round four games to one versus the Sault Ste.
 Marie Greyhounds, won the second round four games to two versus the Guelph Storm, then lost in the third round four games to one versus the London Knights.
 The 1998–99 season marked the first time which the Platers advanced to the third round of the playoffs during the franchise's history in Owen Sound.

 The Platers began the 1999–2000 season with a record of 11–26–3–4, and were last place in the Midwest Division.
 Siciliano was fired on January 15, 2000, and replaced by his assistant coach Brian O'Leary.
+In a 2004 interview, Siciliano stated that he was fired because management of the Platers felt that the team was not winning enough games.